ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 ## Maximum Transmission Unit

-The protocol will allow endpoints to inform each other of the Maximum Transmission Unit (MTU) they are willing to forward.
-This will allow avoiding IP fragmentation, especially as IPv6 does not allow IP fragmentation by nodes along the path.
+The protocol will allow tunnel endpoints to inform each other of the Maximum Transmission Unit (MTU) they are willing to forward.
+This will allow avoiding some IP fragmentation, especially as IPv6 does not allow IP fragmentation by nodes along the path.
+In cases where the tunnel endpoint is not the same as the communication endpoint, tunnel endpoints are expected to apply the guidance on UDP tunnels in {{?BCP145=RFC8085}}.

 ## IP Assignment